bugcrowd/templates/submissions/description/insecure_os_firmware/failure_to_remove_sensitive_artifacts_from_disk/template.md

-# Failure to Remove Sensitive Artifacts from Disk

-## Overview of the Vulnerability

 During the deployment or configuration phases of the device, sensitive artifacts (which can include: configuration information, secrets, or credentials) are transferred to and stored on the device's storage medium.
 These artifacts are not adequately removed post-deployment or configuration.
 As a result, an attacker gaining access to the device could view these sensitive artifacts.

 ## Business Impact